forj-oss/docker-lu/README.md

     Using docker directly. (no sudo)
     Missing GOPATH.
 Please set it, or define it in your local personal '.be-gopath' file
     ```
-    You missed to provide the GOPATH setup
+    You missed providing the GOPATH setup

     Call `source build-env.ss ~/go`